ciur/papermerge/README.md

 .exe files), and it must be run on a web server and accessed through a web browser.

+## Is It Right Tool For You?

+To be efficient you always need to choose right tool for the problem.
+Because Document Management is too generic - I think that a definition of what is a Document in context of this software is needed.

+For Papermerge a document is anything which is a good candidate for achieving
+- some piece of information which is not editable but you need to store it for future reference.
+For example recipes are perfect examples - you don't need to "read" receipts everyday, but eventually you will need them for your tax declaration for example.
+In this sense - scanned documents which are usually in PDF or TIFF format are a perfect match as well.

+Out of scope (at least of near future) are Office documents (ODT, DOCX....), text files (notes) which usually are editable.

+Papermerge is simply not designed to store books.

 ## Features

 * Documents of pdf, jpg, png, tiff formats are supported